 Dan the Outdoorsmen

 Dan Gartner’s life passion has always been the great outdoors.
 A Wisconsin resident since 1966, he began hunting, fishing, and trapping locally at the age of eight and has actively continued since.
 Dan has traveled and hunted several locations in North America from Alaska, the Northwest Territories, and Ontario to New Mexico, Colorado, South Dakota and, of course, Wisconsin.
 He knows a broad range of wildlife and habitats.
 Dan has been an avid bow-hunter of deer for years, taking eight Pope & Young trophies.
 A few of which have attained Boone & Crockett status.
-He also loves to hunt for birds almost as much as his chocolate labrador does.
-He is also enjoys fishing all over Wisconsin in pursuit of both pan-fish and larger game fish.
+He also loves to hunt for birds and enjoys fishing all over Wisconsin in pursuit of both pan-fish and larger game fish.

 Dan the Taxidermist